Buying A House Sight Unseen: A Complete Guide

 Showings have become more convenient since home sellers are increasingly offering virtual tours due to social distancing guidelines.

-Home buyers should take advantage of 3-D virtual tours on a listing page, as well as any other virtual walk-through opportunities.
+Home buyers should take advantage of 3-D virtual tours on a listing page, as well as any other virtual walkthrough opportunities.
 It’s important to look at the focal points of the home, including the kitchen, bathrooms and bedrooms.
-However, don’t overlook the smaller parts of the home like fixtures, the laundry room, and storage space.
-Besides quality pictures and videos, request a digital floor plan to get a sense of the space.
+However, you shouldn’t overlook the smaller parts of the home like fixtures, the laundry room and storage space.
+In addition to quality pictures and videos, you should request a digital floor plan to get a sense of the space.

 Get A Home Inspection

-A home inspection is fundamental if you’re purchasing real estate you've never seen.
+A home inspection is fundamental if you’re purchasing real estate you’ve never seen.
 This will entail a real estate professional looking for possible problems in the home that you might need to address later down the line, which will be included in a report once the inspection is finished.
 Home inspections are necessary to prevent you from spending thousands of dollars on a house with structural issues.
-If the inspection unveils extensive damage, this will allow the buyer to adjust the price of the home.
+If the inspection unveils extensive damage, a price adjustment might be in order.